PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 09:14:55
+Last updated: 2024-04-05 09:15:29
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: Sorry Peter, we're grown-ups now, we can't fly to Netherland with you anymore. - Ted Mosby